Develop Your Business Systems and Procedures

 As you build your systems and procedures, look back over the company description, strategy, and action-plan sections of your business plan.
 Jot down all the systems and procedures you think you need to get the job done.

 Even small businesses and sole proprietorships need to have systems in place for tracking customers, monitoring workflow, and keeping those invoices moving along.
-Take the time to write out your operations and procedures, because it will help you identify any gaps and ensure that you don’t spend more time than you need on the business of doing business.
+Why take the time to write out your operations and procedures?
+Because it will help you identify gaps and ensure that you don’t spend more time than you need on the business of doing business.
+It will also help you get new hires quickly up to speed.